FOCUS AREA

 The Pierce County Rivers Flood Hazard Management Plan, adopted in 2013 and updated in 2018, guides how flooding and the associated hazards are management.
 Pierce County is currently developing a new Flood Plan that will be adopted in 2023.

-Focus on Equity
+Equity

 The Pierce County Department of Emergency Management is focused on creating resilience communities and enhancing public safety by empowering the whole community to prevent, mitigate, prepare for, respond to, and recover from all types of hazards, including flood risk.

-Floodplain Success in the Watershed
+Floodplain Successes in the Watershed

 Over the past decade, a number of levee setback and floodplain reconnection projects have been completed in the watershed, reducing flood risk and restoring habitat.